mmm111mmm/inacityinthefuture/02-bool-compare-if/6-if-statement.md

 # 6. Making decisions with booleans

-We use **"if statements"** everyday: "If it is raining, take an umbrella."
+We use **if statements** everyday: "If it is raining, take an umbrella."

 And in Java too.